 Divorce and Children With Autism

-DISCLAIMER: This article is for general information.
-If you are considering divorce and have an autistic child, you should consult with an attorney or licensed professional about the specifics of your situation.
+DISCLAIMER: This article is not a substitute for individual professional advice.
+If you are considering or going through divorce and have an autistic child, you should consult with an attorney or licensed professional about the specifics of your situation.

 Unfortunately, divorce is a reality for many couples and the situation can be further complicated if one more of their children have been diagnosed with autism.
 And although it is every parent’s hope that their child will eventually become self-sufficient enough to live on their own, it is nonetheless advisable for parents to make plans for the care of the child as a precaution.
 It should be noted that some states offer programs and services to help children in these situations, however, it’s never certain that those programs and services will continue to exist in the future.
 As such, it’s vital that parents do their best to create certain safety nets to ensure that their child will be properly cared for.
 This article will focus on steps that may be taken by the parents to protect an autistic child during and after a divorce.